-Chess Openings: A Comprehensive and Offbeat Way for White to Play Against the Scandinavian (Center-Counter) Defense
+Chess Openings: A Comprehensive and Offbeat Repertoire for White Against the Scandinavian (Center-Counter) Defense

 This post covers the moderately popular though always annoying Scandinavian Defense.
 Here, I discuss my straightforward attempt to combat this defense while still fighting for a win.

 This Hub discusses a simple, solid and complete white repertoire against the Nimzovich Defense (not to be confused with the Nimzo-Indian Defense).
 Though rare, you'll want to have an answer for it.

 Chess Openings: The Interesting Alternatives 3.b3, 3.d3, and 3.g3 for White Against 2...e6 in the Sicilian Defense

 This Hub discusses less theoretical but highly practical alternatives to the Open Sicilian in the 2...e6 Sicilian Defense.
 These options (3.b3, 3.d3 and 3.g3) have all seen play at the highest level.